 Be sure to check the Durham Bulls’ schedule before your trip, because you won’t want to miss a chance to see them in action.
 The 10,000-seat Durham Bulls Athletic Park features an updated version of the beloved snorting bull “Hit Bull Win Steak” sign from the movie.
 Once inside, pick up some swag with nods to the movie such as a Crash Davis doll or a Hit Bull Win Steak T-shirt.
 While watching the game, sip the German-style Kolsch by Bull Durham Beer Co., described as the perfect brew for a day spent lollygagging at the park.
 Joe Riggins would not approve.

 After the game, look for the stone in the ground outside the ballpark dedicated to Crash Davis that reads: “Led the league in doubles in 1948.
 Name inspired the movie Bull Durham.”
-Then head over to the Green Room on Broad Street for a game (or several) of billiards, shuffleboard or darts.
-The bar was the actual filming location where Crash and Nuke (Tim Robbins) come to blows, and it remains mostly unchanged to this day.
+Then head over to the Green Room, a divey pool hall, on Broad Street to relive the scene where Crash and Nuke (Tim Robbins) come to blows.

 Day 3: Mitch’s Tavern and Bull Durham sites across North Carolina